jaldridg/EvolutionSimulator/README.md

         - The more weight in a trait, the better a creature performs (at the cost of other traits)
     - Vision
         - Creature's now have finite awareness of food based on their distance from the creature
-    - Lots of new variables added which will later change from creature to creature via evolution

 0.1.2: Basic interface
 - Camera